*This blog was later published in University Affairs.

 By Dr. Kim Hellemans, Department of Neuroscience

 The increase in mental health problems among university students over the last decade has received considerable attention as of late, both in the academic literature and in the media.
-Current statistics estimate that approximately one fifth of Canadian university undergraduates experience some form of mental health challenge throughout their undergraduate career.
+Current statistics estimate that approximately one-fifth of Canadian university students experience some form of mental health challenge throughout their undergraduate career.

 Since arriving at Carleton in 2008, I too have noticed an alarming trend: each year I see increasing numbers of students in my classes who seem exceptionally challenged by the general rigours of university life¹.
 Indeed, 60 per cent of students surveyed in a recent national student survey reported “Academics” as having been “traumatic” or “very difficult to handle.”